The Natural Sciences Programme

 Post-Offer Visit Day: Making a booking; Technical Handbook; Slides;

-General Information: Frequently asked questions; Studying at the University; The Durham Colleges; Career Prospects;
+General Information: Frequently asked questions; Studying at the University; Faculty of Science Annual Report 2016; The Durham Colleges; Career Prospects;

 Latest Rankings News

-- The Complete University Guide 2016 has ranked Durham in the top five for the seventh year in a row out of the country's Higher Education institutions;
+- The Complete University Guide has ranked Durham (currently 6th) in the top ten for a decade.

 - Durham is the Times and Sunday Times Sports University of the Year 2015;

-- Among larger providers, Durham has the second lowest dropout rate.
+- Among larger providers, in 2016 Durham had the second lowest dropout rate.

 - We have created list of nearly 25 exemplars that demonstrate the choice, flexibility and depth.